Jessica McDonald

-Jessica Marie McDonald (born February 28, 1988) is an American professional soccer player for Racing Louisville FC of the National Women's Soccer League (NWSL), the highest division of women's professional soccer in the United States, and the United States women's national soccer team.
-She previously played for the Australian W-League teams Melbourne Victory and Western United as well as the Western New York Flash, Chicago Red Stars, Seattle Reign FC, Portland Thorns FC, Houston Dash, and North Carolina Courage.
-McDonald became a World Cup champion in 2019, with the United States team that won the 2019 FIFA Women's World Cup.
+Jessica Marie McDonald (born February 28, 1988) is an American soccer commentator and former professional player.
+She played for National Women's Soccer League (NWSL) clubs including the Chicago Red Stars, Seattle Reign, Portland Thorns, Houston Dash, Western New York Flash, North Carolina Courage, and Racing Louisville.
+During her time with the Flash / Courage, she won three NWSL Shields and three NWSL Championships.
+She made 19 appearances for the United States national team and was part of the team that won the 2019 FIFA Women's World Cup.

 Early life

 Born in Phoenix, Arizona, McDonald is the daughter of Traci McDonald and Vince Myers.
 Her brother, Brandon McDonald, is also a professional soccer player who plays in Major League Soccer.
-She attended Cactus High School in Glendale, Arizona where she played basketball all four years and ran track during her junior and senior years.
+She attended Cactus High School in Glendale, Arizona, where she played basketball all four years and ran track during her junior and senior years.
 In 2004 and 2006, she was a member of state championship basketball teams and was a first-team all-state and all-region selection.
 She was also a state champion and record holder in the 400 meters during her track and field career.
 She graduated Cactus High School as the school's record holder for the 100 meters, 200 meters, 400 meters, and 4 × 400 meter relay team.

 McDonald was a member of the Sereno Soccer club from 2000 to 2007 and helped the team win state championships each year she played for it.
-She helped lead Sereno to regional championships in 2003 and 2007 and played on the Surf Cup title-winning teams in 2005 and 2006.
+She helped lead Sereno to regional championships in 2003 and 2007, and placed second in the national championship in 2003.
+She played on the Surf Cup title-winning teams in 2005 and 2006.
 She was the MVP of the tournament in 2006.